MuhammadMajiid/UART/README.md

 #### SIPO Unit

-***Serial-Input-Parallel-Output*** shift register, this unit is responsible of converting the data from serial data to parallel bus, it is controlled by an ***FSM logic*** to do so, It takes about 11 baud_clk cycles to recieve the whole data packet.
+***Serial-Input-Parallel-Output*** shift register, this unit is responsible for converting the data from serial data to the parallel bus, it is controlled by an ***FSM logic*** to do so, It takes about 11 baud_clk cycles to Receive the whole data packet.
-Basically it is the heart of the reciever unit.
+It is the heart of the Receiver unit.

 ##### Rx FSM